Manuel Irimia

 Manuel Irimia obtained his PhD in 2010 at University of Barcelona investigating the origin of vertebrates at a genomic level.
-After two postdocs at Stanford University and University of Toronto, he joined the Centre for Genomic Regulation (CRG) in June 2014.
-He has been elected EMBO Young Investigator (2018) and obtained ERC Starting (2014) and Consolidator (2020) Grants.
+After two postdocs at Stanford University and University of Toronto, he started his laboratory at the Centre for Genomic Regulation (CRG) in June 2014.
+He is an ICREA Research Professor since December 2018, and in October 2023 his lab moved to the Universitat Pompeu Fabra, with dual affiliation with the CRG.
+Since 2024, he is the coordinator of the CRG-UPF-IBE Joint Program on Evolutionary Medical Genomics.
+He is an EMBO Member (2025) and he obtained an ERC Starting Grant in 2014 and an ERC Consolidator Grant (2020), among other competitive international grants.

 Research interests